Interview multiple candidates

 In addition to a big volume problem, we also have a velocity problem.
 Our information stores are constantly growing and changing.
 So are our legal obligations, and so is the threat environment.
 How can we manage this huge scale, with all this complexity, when nothing stands still?

-Four ways to manage high-risk information by mapping data
+Four ways to manage risk by mapping data

 High-risk information takes many forms and lurks in many places.
 It’s not just personal information or classified records that we need to worry about.
 Many information assets can cause harm if seen by people who shouldn’t see them, and a lot of the time, the people handling those records just aren’t aware of the risk.
 The first thing governance teams in any business should do is map the Business Impact Level of their information assets.
 The process is fairly simple.